mix8872/EditorJS/README.md

 To implement Editor to your Model, you must prepare a column in a database that is set to text.

 1. Create a column with type `text` at your Model table, or use an already existing one.
-2. Add `'ReaZzon.Editor.Behaviors.ConvertToHtml'` to $implement attribute of your model.
+2. Add `'grch.Editor.Behaviors.ConvertToHtml'` to $implement attribute of your model.
 3. Add **get<YourColumnName>HtmlAttribute()** method and paste line of code as in the example below:
 ```
 return $this->convertJsonToHtml($this->YourColumnName);
 ```
 4. Render your field `{{ model.YourColumnName_html|raw }}`
-5. Add editor styles to your page by `<link href="/plugins/reazzon/editor/assets/css/editorjs.css" rel="stylesheet">`
+5. Add editor styles to your page by `<link href="/plugins/grch/editor/assets/css/editorjs.css" rel="stylesheet">`

 Example of model:
 ```